Session Templates

 Fill out the template:

 - Session name: The text pattern that identifies which sessions this template applies to.
-If empty, the template applies to all sessions in the project.
 Supports case-sensitive regular expressions that match from the beginning of the session label (see pattern matching details below).

 - Acquisition label: The full or partial acquisition label to match.
+Each acquisition label rule only needs to match at least one acquisition in the session.
+Multiple rules can match the same acquisition without causing a validation failure.
 Supports case-insensitive regular expressions that can match anywhere within the acquisition label (see pattern matching details below).

 - File Classification: The classification value that files must have (for example,